 Kevin and John were joined by Carol and Lilly.
 They pulled and carried the bodies to the fence.
 They tried not to gag, and they all vomited up their meal at some point.
 The zombies were rotting, but the smell was more than just rot.
-It was putrid beyond what was normal.
-Kevin noticed that, while the skin was discolored and soft to touch, it didn’t seem like the stench should have been as bad as it was.
+It was putrid beyond what was reasonable.
+Kevin noticed that while the skin was discolored and soft to touch, it didn’t seem like the stench should have been as bad as it was.

-They finished the job within the hour, returned to the house and cleaned themselves up before getting back into bed.
+They finished the job within the hour, returned to the house, and cleaned themselves up before getting back into bed.

 Kevin and Eula were too awake to fall back asleep, and just as they were about to pass the time another way, they heard Fred call out, “You all better come down, we have visitors, and these ones have guns.”